Text

 how many words should I generate to realistically test a UI component

-Match the word count to the component: 3–8 words for labels and buttons, 40–80 for body paragraphs, and no more than 5 for nav items.
-Using a realistic length means overflow and truncation behavior in your tests reflects what actual localized content will do.
+Match the component: 3 to 8 words for labels and buttons, 40 to 80 for body paragraphs, no more than 5 for nav items.
+Realistic lengths make overflow and truncation behavior in your tests reflect what actual localized content will do.